 Sarah moved to New Hampshire, seeking work first in Dover and then Somersworth.
 She was denied admission to the Methodist church in both communities, however, when word from Ephraim Avery reached the local ministers.
 Adding to the past difficulties, he now told the ministers that Sarah had left Lowell owing a local doctor payment for treatment she received for gonorrhea.

 During this time, some friends say Sarah began to express anger at Avery for injuring her reputation when she sought a fresh start.
 She was aided in returning to a more normal life in May of 1832 by her sister and brother-in-law.
 By this time, Lucretia and Sarah had made up their differences and Lucretia invited Sarah to take a position with her husband, Grindall, in his tailor’s shop in Woodstock, Conn.
 She thrived in this job, winning Grindall Rawson’s confidence.

-Now, with the imprimatur of the Rawson family behind her, Sarah was again allowed to join the Methodist community, this time in Woodstock.
+Now, with the imprimatur of the Rawson family behind her, Sarah was again allowed to join the community of Methodists, this time in Woodstock.
 Though not a full member of the church, it gave her standing to participate in church social and religious activities.
-With her affiliation renewed and her fortunes restored, Sarah announced her plans to attend a Methodist camp meeting in August at Thompson, Conn.
+With her affiliation renewed and her fortunes restored, Sarah announced her plans to attend a camp meeting of Methodists in August at Thompson, Conn.

 This story about Methodists and mill girls was updated in 2018.